Is it possible to apply for a credit card with a soft pull inquiry?

 3. CardMatch (checks across many major credit card issuers)

-CreditCards.com has a new feature to match you with offers based on your credit score.
+CreditCards.com has a feature to match you with offers based on your credit score.
 Using this to check does not affect your credit because only a soft pull is performed.

 I’ve seen this service tested with varying levels of credit (subprime, moderate, good and super prime) and the system results have been spot-on accurate.
 My friend with bad credit had no results available, but then my other friend with great credit was given two pages of offers.

 Anyone can use this feature – regardless of your current credit level.
-And if you fall into the latter category you may be matched for exclusive signup bonuses which are higher than what the general public can get.
+And if you fall into the latter category you may be matched for exclusive sign-up bonuses that are higher than what the general public can get.
 That’s a choice feature.